-- If a child or vulnerable adult makes any kind of accusation regarding a member of staff, you should report this immediately to the Designated Person (in school) and the Chief Officer.
+- If a child or vulnerable adult makes any kind of accusation regarding a member of staff, you should report this immediately to the Designated Person (in school) and the CEO.

 - Remember that those who abuse children and vulnerable adults can be of any age (including other children and vulnerable adults), gender, ethnic background or class, and it is important not to allow personal preconceptions about people to prevent appropriate action taking place.

-- Good practice includes valuing and respecting children and vulnerable adults as individuals, and the adult modeling of appropriate conduct – which would exclude bullying, aggressive behaviour, racism, sectarianism or sexism.
+- Good practice includes valuing and respecting children and vulnerable adults as individuals, and the adult modelling of appropriate conduct – which would exclude bullying, aggressive behaviour, racism, sectarianism or sexism.

-All ABC to read staff and volunteers that work or are involved with children or young people must ensure that they attend child protection training in accordance with the requirements and standards of ABC to read.
+All ABC to read staff and volunteers that work or are involved with children or young people must ensure that they attend Universal Safeguarding Children Training and regular refresher training in accordance with the requirements and standards of ABC to read.

-Volunteers’ initial training includes Level 1 Safeguarding Training and no volunteer may be placed in a school unless this training has been completed.
+Volunteers’ initial training is delivered to satisfy the requirements of Universal Safeguarding Children Training and no volunteer may be placed in a school unless this training has been completed.

-In particular, Level 1 Safeguarding Training will include how to recognise the signs and symptoms of different types of child abuse:
+In particular, ABC to read’s initial Safeguarding Training will include how to recognise the signs and symptoms of different types of child abuse:

 Volunteers will be trained how to respond to a disclosure by a child and their duties and responsibilities for appropriate information sharing and for following the correct procedures for referring any Safeguarding concerns.

 Schools will invite ABC to read volunteers to participate in further Safeguarding refresher training, as provided by the school for its own staff and/or volunteers.
 ABC to read volunteers should respond positively to such invitations, unless there is a genuine reason to decline.
 As part of the annual visit, fieldworkers will check that each volunteer’s safeguarding training is up-to-date and collect copies of any relevant certificates.
-Where a volunteer’s last safeguarding training took place more than three years previously, or where that three-year anniversary is approaching, the fieldworker will contact the ABC to read office for further advice on how to proceed.
-In this case, the volunteer may be required to complete alternative, approved online safeguarding training or to attend a course specified by ABC to read.
+Where a volunteer’s last safeguarding training took place more than three years previously, or where that three-year anniversary is approaching, ABC to read will decide how best how to proceed.
+For example, the volunteer may be required to complete alternative, approved online safeguarding training or to attend a course specified by ABC to read.